 The health benefits of oily fish including salmon, herring, trout and sardines.

 Oily fish are those fish whose fat or oils are distributed throughout their flesh rather than solely in the liver as in white fish.
-This means that when we consume oily fish, we will also be consuming their oils, whereas in white fish we won't.
+This means that when we consume oily fish, we will also be consuming their oils, whereas in white fish

 For this reason oily fish are slightly more calorific and fattening, however the fats that these fish contain are essential, beneficial and will actually improve one's health and protect us from certain diseases.